Romain-Thomas-Shef/stpip/README.md

 	A pepy.tech web scraping for pypi download stats, version 19.3.0, Licence: GPL

-	positional arguments:
-	  package     file, or list of file separated by comas (no space)

 	optional arguments:
 	  -h, --help  show this help message and exit
-	  -w          if you just want the last week download counts -m          if you just want the last month download counts -t          if you just want download counts all time --version   Display the version of stpip`
+	  -p P        file, or list of file separated by comas (no space) -w          if you just want the last week download counts -m          if you just want the last month download counts -t          if you just want download counts all time --version   Display the version of stpip

 The only mandatory argument is the name of the package.
 Providing only this one will give all the information.
 For example, `matplotlip`:

-	>> stpip matplotlib
+	>> stpip -p matplotlib

 will give: